senseless nonsense & serious nonsense (impossible & possible)

 Ok.
 With all that senseless nonsense, or was that serious nonsense, out of the way … let me move forward.

 If you ever want to have a seriously nonsensical discussion with someone just bring up ‘impossible.’
 And as soon as impossible is brought up you may as well quote Alice in Wonderland … ‘I think of 6 impossible things before breakfast.’
 Personally, I have a love/hate relationship with the impossible.
 I truly understand that some things are impossible.
 Yup.
 Believe it or not … there are truly some of those out there.
-But I also have heard so many times ‘that is impossible’ only to find out it was, well, actually possible <assuming you spent some time breaking apart the head on straight thinkingimpossible and putting it back together again in a way that is possible … kind of like the Rubik’s cube style of thinking> that I am quite cynical of “impossible”.
+But I also have heard so many times ‘that is impossible’ only to find out it was, well, actually possible <assuming you spent some time breaking apart the impossible and putting it back together again in a way that is possible … kind of like the Rubik’s cube style of thinking> that I am quite cynical of “impossible”.

 I also admit that I find impossible interesting.
 Certainly more interesting than the possible.
 Likely my interest is they both, mixed together, can seen from two different and opposite perspectives.